 User experience

 Out of all the streaming platforms I’ve used on this list, Netflix has the best streaming experience.
-Not only do they have the best up time, but I’ve had the least streaming hiccups with Netflix in general.
-Over the many years I’ve owned Netflix, I’ve had few issues with buffering and the episodes load and play smoothly.
+Not only do they have the best uptime, but I’ve had the least streaming hiccups with Netflix in general.
+Over the many years I’ve owned Netflix, I’ve had a few issues with buffering, and the episodes load and play smoothly.
 The quality of the videos has always been great too.

 Video quality